abcdesktopio/docs/opsdocs/docs/uninstall/4.4/script.md

         [OK] namespace "superdesktop" deleted
         ```

-    Great, you have uninstalled abcdesktop for kubernetes with a dedicated namespace.
+    abcdesktop.io has been successfully removed from the Kubernetes cluster using the custom namespace.

 === "Windows"

-    ## Run the uninstall script
+    ## Running the Uninstall Script

-    Download and extract the uninstall PowerShell script (Windows):
+    Download and execute the uninstall PowerShell script (Windows):

     ```PowerShell
     $script = curl https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/uninstall-4.4.ps1